 Young people can be offered jobs in various fields such as :

-- Animation (summer camps, sports classes).
+- The animation (summer camps, sports classes).

 - Agriculture (harvesting, grape-picking).